janpipek/g4application/README.md

 - simplePlugin : basic example that defines physics, geometry & generator
 - httpPlugin : a simple integrated HTTP server informing about the application state
+- rotationTest: a simple test of active/passive geometry in Geant4 (positioning of G4PVPlacement)
 - parallelTest : a simple test of parallel world mechanism

 Built-in components